IBM/z_ansible_collections_samples/ims/ims_provisioning/roles/ims_racf/README.md

 --------------

 - ### **prep_racf**
-  When prep_racf is true, this role prepares RACF security for IMS
+  When prep_racf is true, this role prepares RACF security for IMS.

 Dependencies